ostreedev/ostree/docs/manual/buildsystem-and-repos.md

 This is a way to tell OSTree that our checkout is made via hardlinks, and to scan the repository in order to build up a reverse `(device, inode) -> checksum` mapping.

+In order for this mapping to be accurate, we needed the `rofiles-fuse` to ensure that any changed files had new inodes (and hence a new checksum).

 ## Migrating content between repositories